Published 10:46 IST, July 21st 2020

 Advertisement

-That concession has h consequences.
+That concession has had consequences.

-While a quarter of Florida’s 13.9 million voters have party affiliation, registered Democrats outnumber Republicans by more than 275,000.
+While a quarter of Florida’s 13.9 million voters have no party affiliation, registered Democrats outnumber Republicans by more than 275,000.

-Republicans scoffed at tactic.
+Republicans scoffed at the tactic.

-“You can’t be on sidelines and complain to your friends on Facebook," said Karen Butler, a 20-year Air Force veteran running in a region with a strong military presence.
+“You can’t be on the sidelines and complain to your friends on Facebook," said Karen Butler, a 20-year Air Force veteran running in a region with a strong military presence.

 In an overlapping House district, Democratic candidate Angela Hoover says she's clear-eyed about her chances.